Any good tips for scanning Golf Tags on the course?

 Douglas Smith

-Douglas Smith posted almost 8 years ago
+Douglas Smith posted over 8 years ago

 I have been using Tags for awhile now and find that they can be a little touchy from time to time tagging my clubs.
 Granted I do have an Otter box case on my phone, I too simply take my phone out of my pocket and tap it a few times on the end of my club which is vertical club head down.
 I can usually get the software to recognize my club with very little effort even with my case on.
 I have tried tagging without the case and it is much easier, but I just prefer the added protection of the case on my phone so I elect to keep it on since I have been able to complete my round with 90% effectiveness of tagging.
 When I just can't get the sweet spot on my phone and need to quickly move along I just use my smart watch and tag my club and just go in and identify the club selection with the phone later.
 I will definitely get the Link when it is made available, just because tagging will be soooooo much easier and I will be able to keep my phone on the cart and just use my smart watch for distances, etc.